boer-design/PersonalFinancePro-v1/STYLE_GUIDE.md

 - Trustworthy: dependable, stable, and respectful of financial context.
 - Holistic: a complete overview of finances, not just investments.

-PersonalFinancePro supports users in building confidence, understanding patterns, and making better decisions — whether they are tracking spending habits, organizing accounts, or managing investment performance.
+Navaro supports users in building confidence, understanding patterns, and making better decisions — whether they are tracking spending habits, organizing accounts, or managing investment performance.

 ### Key Themes to Emphasize
 - Broader than investments.